UntitledModGame/UntitledModGame.github.io/blog/2023-10-04_results_orientated.md

 ---------------

-Good systems create gameplay.<br/>
+Good gameplay cannot create systems, but good systems can create gameplay.<br/>
-But good gameplay cannot create systems.
+In my opinion, that sums up why I think it's good to approach gamedev from a systems-orientated perspective.

-Thanks for reading this opinion piece! :)
+Thank you for reading! :)
-- Oli